sinonjs/sinon/docs/_howto/link-seams-commonjs.md

 ## Hooking into `require`

 For us to replace the underlying calls done by `require` we need a tool to hook into the process.
-There are many tools that can do this: rewire, proxyquire, the newcomer [Quibble][quibble], etc. This example will be using [proxyquire][proxyquire] to construct our _seams_ (i.e. replace the modules), but the actual mechanics will be very similar for the other tools.
+There are many tools that can do this: rewire, proxyquire, [Quibble][quibble], etc. This example will be using [proxyquire][proxyquire] to construct our _seams_ (i.e. replace the modules), but the actual mechanics will be very similar for the other tools.

 Read it?